freyamade/natural-void/README.md

 That being said, I'll be making it as easy as possible for others to use so feel free :)

-Made with Go, Bulma, Vue.js and &lt;3
+Made with Go, Bulma, TypeScript and &lt;3

 ## Colour Schemes
 I want to update the colour schemes to match the scheme of the Chapter that the party are on.